GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/1-introduction.md

 This module introduces you to the TypeScript language, why it was created, and how you can benefit by using it for JavaScript development.
 You'll also set up a TypeScript development environment to prepare you to complete future exercises.

-In this module, you will:

-- Explain how TypeScript improves your web development over using JavaScript.
-- Select a TypeScript editor.
-- Install TypeScript.
-- Set up a TypeScript project in Visual Studio Code.

 ## Learning objectives

 After completing this module, you'll be able to: